-There are great walks in Richmond, straight from the cottages - our two golden retrievers love the river, the woods, the walk along the old railway track to the abbey or a gallop around the old racecourse.
+There are great walks in Richmond, straight from the cottages - our Golden Retriever and Aussiedoodle love the river, the woods, the walk along the old railway track to the abbey or a gallop around the old racecourse.

 For days out, we have the beautiful dales for walks and rides, fantastic castles, abbies & historic buildings.
 Swaledale, Wensleydale and the smaller surrounding dales are all within a short drive.
 Within 30 minutes’ drive from the town are Jacobean Kiplin Hall and Gardens; the fabulous Bowes Museum; Leyburn; Reeth; the Wensleydale Railway; the Forbidden Corner; Northallerton; Darlington Railway Museum, Shildon's Locomotion Museum, part of the National Railway Museum at York (around one hour's drive or take the train from Northallertonand much more.

 The cities of Durham, Ripon and York are all within easy reach as are the seaside towns of Whitby and Victorian Saltburn - charming seaside town less than an hour's drive from Richmond.

-- Two delightful cottages, each for 6 people and welcoming children and dogs – Old Cello Workshop and Garden Cottage.
+- Delightful Garden Cottage, sleeps 6 and welcoming children and dogs.
 Market Place or riverside and woodland walks within 5 – 10 minutes stroll.
 In town, but out of town with all their benefits!

-- Yorkshire In Bloom 2018 - Richmond received silver/gilt award (just 3 points off a gold) and presented with discretionary award for Best New Entrant.
-Original Richmond to feature in BBC2's 'Britain in Bloom' series.
+- Yorkshire In Bloom - Richmond received silver/gilt award (just 3 points off a gold) and presented with discretionary award for Best New Entrant.
+Original Richmond featured in BBC2's 'Britain in Bloom' series.
 Other businesses around town received silver gilt and gold award, including Yorkshire Country Holidays, which received gold for its 1 acre walled garden restoration.

 - The Fabulous Walks along the banks of the fast-flowing River Swale, through the woods, along the old railway track, across the retired Georgian Racecourse and into the Dales.